thepirat000/Audit.NET/README.md

 # Configuration

 ### Data provider
 To change the default data provider, set the static property `DataProvider` on `Audit.Core.Configuration` class.
-This should be done prior to the `AuditScope` creation, i.e. during application startup.
+This should be done before the `AuditScope` creation, i.e. during application startup.

 For example, to set your own provider as the default data provider:
 ```c#